Fix Lower Back (Lumbo-Sacral) Pain

 - With a bag on one shoulder, don't let it pull you to the side; simply use your own side (oblique) muscles to hold upright posture against the sideways pull.
 It's free exercise and it's good for you.

 - Does my work mean you never do any flexion?
-Of course not - that is misunderstand the concepts.
-The idea is notice if you spend most of your day that way and then use predominantly flexion exercises on top of that.
+Of course not - that is misunderstanding the concepts.
+The idea is notice if you spend most of your day that way and then use flexion exercises on top of that.
 Then it is no mystery why you hurt.
 Understand, don't memorize blanket and arbitrary rules.
 Please don't combine other people's injurious stretches and exercises then come back to me and say my work isn't fixing that.

 - Dont memorize rules and postures or think that an exercise or kind of exercise will fix back pain, - which is more likely from a number of all your bad movement habits.